Chilean Food: 25 Most Popular Dishes in Chile

 This is a very basic, simple dish: a slice of bread, covered with mashed avocado (palta) and a hint of salt.
 Nothing else.
 However, it comes high up on this list as this is a staple of the Chilean diet.

-Most families eat this every day, either at breakfast or at once, which is a lighter version of dinner.
+Most families eat this every day, either at breakfast or at ‘once’, which in Chile is a lighter version of dinner.
 You will even find burgers filled with mashed avocado in McDonald’s!

 This is not a dish to be found in fancy restaurants.
 It’s a homemade, countryside stew that contains a lot of ingredients: pieces of beef (or chicken), onions, carrots, pumpkin or squash, potatoes, rice, and corn husks.
 It is all cooked together slowly in water and flavored with garlic, salt, pepper, coriander, and merkén, a local spice made of smoked chili peppers, similar to paprika.